wandersonwhcr/node-config/README.md

 // { "foo": "one", "baz": "qux", "somebody": "someone" }
 ```

+## Reason

+I created this package because I didn't find any other package that loads files
+by glob and merges them alphabetically by filename.

 ## License

 This project is licensed under MIT License.
 See